Chickenpox vaccine

 Complications include:

-- In pregnancy, severe maternal chickenpox and fetal varicella syndrome.
-In later pregnancy, varicella can result in neonatal chickenpox infection.
+• In pregnancy, severe maternal chickenpox and fetal varicella syndrome.

 The success of the U.S. chickenpox vaccination programme